Elisandra Ferreira: Invicta FC

-Atomweight champion
+Invicta FC Atomweight champion

 Ferreira faced Andressa Romero for the vacant the atomweight championship at Invicta FC 57: Ferreira vs. Romero on September 20, 2024.
 She won the bout by unanimous decision to win the title.

 Ferreira made her first title defense against Ana Palacios for the Atomweight Championship at Invicta FC 61 on April 4, 2025.
 She won the fight by unanimous decision.

+Professional Fighters League

+On April 23, 2026, it was reported that Ferreira signed with the Professional Fighters League.

+Ferreira made her PFL debut against Juliet Ukah on June 13, 2026, at PFL Africa 2.
+She won the fight via an armbar in round two.